Documentary Journalism at Medill

 Students work closely with professor and documentary filmmaker Brent E. Huffman to craft a story in a style of your choosing.

-Documentaries created in this course have gone on to win National College Emmys, Hearst Awards, Press Association Awards, Chicago Emmys, and premiered at major film festivals like Cannes and Tribeca.
+Documentaries created at Medill have gone on to win Student Academy Awards, National College Emmys, Society of Professional Journalists Awards, Hearst Journalism Awards, Press Association Awards and have premiered at major film festivals like Cannes, American Documentary Film Festival, Tribeca, etc.

 These student films have also premiered nationwide on PBS and in online outlets like The Atlantic, Time, ESPN, POV, Business Insider, National Geographic, Fusion, Al Jazeera, WBEZ, etc.